You Are Not Alone On Your Immigration Journey

 A critical misunderstanding among defendants is the definition of “conviction” in immigration contexts.
 For immigration purposes, a “conviction” is any formal adjudication of guilt where a judge orders some form of punishment, such as a fine, a suspended sentence, or probation, regardless of duration.
 Critically, dispositions that don’t count as convictions in criminal courts, such as continuances without a finding (CWOF), admissions of sufficient facts, or “nolo contendere” pleas that ultimately result in dismissal, may still count as convictions for immigration purposes.
 Such determinations can depend upon the state or Federal laws on sentencing.

 Some defendants may mistakenly believe that expunging their record removes all consequences of a crime.
 While expungement may help with employment or education opportunities, it generally fails to erase the immigration consequences of a conviction.
-Similarly, a guilty plea that is officially withdrawn after completing certain court ordered obligations will not undo its immigration consequences.
+Similarly, a guilty plea that is officially withdrawn after completing certain court-ordered obligations will not undo its immigration consequences.
 These nuances highlight why detailed knowledge of both criminal and immigration law is essential when non-citizens face criminal charges.

-What Legal Protections Are in Place For Non-Citizens in the Criminal Justice System?
+What Legal Protections Are in Place for Non-Citizens in the Criminal Justice System?

 The Supreme Court has recognized the severity of deportation consequences by requiring defense attorneys to advise non-citizen clients about potential immigration implications before entering guilty pleas.
-Failure to provide accurate advise about deportation risks constitutes ineffective assistance of counsel.
+Failure to provide accurate advice about deportation risks constitutes ineffective assistance of counsel.
 Yet, simply warning a client to seek advice from an immigration attorney may be all that is required to create a final criminal order.
 Some jurisdictions have also implemented “alien warnings” during criminal proceedings to ensure defendants understand potential immigration consequences.
 However, once these warnings are given and acknowledged on record, vacating a conviction later based on lack of warning can prove difficult.

 Despite these protections, many non-citizens still enter plea agreements without fully understanding the immigration consequences, particularly in busy misdemeanor courts where case processing is expedited, pressure to plead is strong, and defense resources are limited.
 Unfortunately, it can be challenging for lawful permanent residents to effectively negotiate for immigration-safe dispositions on their own, especially in low-level cases where the gap between the criminal conduct and deportation outcome is largest.